 Scott said in a Monday memo to employees that the network had a “minimal level of details right now, but Ben is hospitalized and our teams on the ground are working to gather additional information as the situation quickly unfolds.”

-News of the attack on the Fox crew came just a day after another American journalist, Brent Renaud, wasin Ukraine.
+News of the attack on the Fox crew came just a day after another American journalist, Brent Renaud, was shot and killed in Ukraine.
 The head of Kyiv’s regional police force said Renaud was killed and another journalist was wounded by Russian forces in the town of Irpin, outside the capital of Kyiv, as they were traveling to film refugees.

 Hall recently made headlines for rebuking Greg Gutfield, co-host of the Fox News political talk show “The Five,” after he said on-air that the reporting from Ukraine “is a lot like other stories that we’ve gone through in the digital age in which an image is taken and then played over and over and over again to create some kind of emotional response out of you, because that makes a profit for news companies. ”